When it’s cold outside, and you need a little pick-me-up, nothing beats a cup of hot coffee.

 Not only is it just a place to grab a coffee and go, but on any given day, you’ll find local college students studying or groups of friends just hanging out on the patio.
 Sneaky Beans also has a generous selection of craft and domestic beers.
 If you’re into live music from local musicians, be sure to check their Facebook page for information on performances throughout the year.

 In June 2020, Sneaky Beans became The Bean & Brew under the new ownership of Kristy Buchanan and Nikkole Inman.
 Completely remodeled, community remains a major focus.
-The shop has added draft beer, wine, and, soon, food.
+The shop has added draft beer, wine and food.

 Cups Fondren Multiple locations

 Another Fondren favorite, Cups is located just next to Fondren Public and is home to everyone’s favorite specialty drink: the Blondie Latte.
 Caramel and white Ghirardelli chocolate combined with espresso and milk, the Blondie is served hot or frozen and has been a favorite of Cups lovers since day one.